 We also learned that you really don’t want the dry cycle to get the clothes completely dry.
 If that happens the clothes get a bit “crispy” and come out more wrinkled.
 Also, the washer will handle about twice what it will dry.
 We generally turn the dry cycle off, run a load, and then remove about half and hang them up wet.
 Then, we run the dry cycle for a 40 minute cycle which leaves all but the lightest items just a bit damp.
 We then hang them out to finish drying and repeat with the clothes we removed.
 That leaves the clothes less wrinkled and fresher.

 Having said that, depending on our location and the weather, we often wash everything and then hang it all out to dry.
 Using the above method, getting everything dry includes two 40 minute dry cycles.
 On a sunny day with a bit of a breeze, that’s about how long it takes for everything to air dry.
-We have a nifty clothes hanging solution that we put under the nose of the 5th wheel.
+We have a nifty PVC Clothes Line Drying Rack that I wrote about here..
 Obviously, there are times and places where this can’t be done, but you’d be surprised at how often it can be.
 We’ve been in very few places that don’t allow it.
-Also, I’ll mention that we don’t hang our “unmentionables” outside.
-It talks longer, but we hang them inside and they dry over the course of a few hours.
+Also, I’ll mention that we don’t hang our “unmentionables” outside, or at least we “hide” them with larger items.

 If we do need to dry the clothes in the machine and have more than one load to do we will often run the first load as wash only and not dry.
 We take those clothes out and hang them wet and run the second load all the way to dry.
 Then we dry the first load.
 With the drum already hot the second dry load goes a lot faster and we can often just use the 20 minute dry-only cycle to finish up the clothes from the first load.